CAFOD's annual statement in relation to the Modern Slavery Act.

 Campaigning for changes to law and policy

 CAFOD believes that we cannot allow our brothers and sisters to be enslaved in the production of goods or services for our consumption.
-We campaign to change the economic systems and structures that allow modern slavery and human trafficking to take place.
+We campaign to change the economic systems and structures that allow modern slavery and human trafficking, as well as other human rights and environmental harm, to take place.

-In recent years CAFOD has joined with other organisations to call on the UK government to strengthen the Modern Slavery Act and to go beyond transparency, to protect the world’s poorest people and our planet from harm caused by British businesses operating overseas.
-In order to fully implement the UN Guiding Principles on Business and Human Rights, we are calling for stronger UK legislation and a UN Binding Treaty on Business and Human Rights.
+In recent years CAFOD has joined with other organisations to call on the UK government to strengthen the Modern Slavery Act and to go beyond transparency measures, to protect the world’s poorest people and our planet from harm caused by British businesses operating overseas.
+We are calling for a ‘Business, Human Rights and Environment Act’ and a UN Binding Treaty on Business and Human Rights, to help the UK fully realise its commitments to the UN Guiding Principles on Business and Human Rights and the OECD Guidelines on Multinational Enterprises.

 Tackling modern slavery in our own supply chains